askonomm/rose/README.md

 ### Request information

-Rose stores request information in the `http` state key, so to access request information you'd do something like this:
+Rosè stores request information in the `http` state key, so to access request information you'd do something like this:

 ```typescript
 app.subscribe("my-event", (state) => {